kohkimakimoto/essh/README.md

 ## Getting Started

+This section covers the basic features of Essh.
+If you are begginer of Essh, I recommend you to read it at first.

 ### Installation

 Essh is provided as a single binary.
 You can download it and drop it in your $PATH.